-- and staff services, administration and other offices, housing, and more. - v.
+- v.
 Academic Programming: Encourage a mix of academic faculties throughout campus, to foster transdisciplinary exchanges and collaborations.
 In the planning and design of new buildings, work with the Campus Planning Committee to determine whether spatial proximity to closely related disciplines is a high priority.
 Building sites are not considered to be the domain of a single faculty. - vi.
-Active Uses: Encourage active uses, including destinations such as food and beverage vendors, to be situated on the ground floor along Ring Road and the grand promenade, and fronting other open spaces and pedestrian corridors. - vii.
+Active Uses: Encourage active uses, including destinations such as food and beverage vendors, to be situated on the ground floor along Ring Road and the Grand Promenade, and fronting other open spaces and pedestrian corridors. - vii.
 Acquiring Land: As may be necessary to meet UVic's academic mission, consider donations or selective purchases of land in the vicinity of the campus and at other strategic locations.